welagedara/welagedara.github.io/_posts/2018-11-20-the-gaming-rig-part-7.md

 - 0.1% Low: 18ms => (1/18)/10^(-3) =~ 56 FPS

 Notes:
-- For Computer Gaming Frame Rates more than 30 FPS is considered sufficient
+- For Computer Gaming, Frame Rates above 30 FPS is considered sufficient
 - G- SYNC from Nvidia matches the frame rate of the Nvidia Graphics Card to that of the Monitor eliminating the screen tear
 - Higher Frame Rate is preferred over a Higher Resolution in Gaming